bloominstituteoftechnology/node-api1-guided/README.md

 - view the details of a single Dog.
 - update the information of an existing Dog.
 - remove a Dog.
-- add a new Adopter.
-- view a list of existing Adopters.
-- view the details of a single Adopter.
-- update the information of an existing Adopter.
-- remove a Adopter.

 Here is a table with the `endpoint` descriptions: